 Can solar panels be used after their lifespan ends?

-Yes, even after their expected lifespan of 25 to 30 years, solar panels can still generate electricity, though at a reduced rate.
+Even after their 25 to 30-year life expectancy, solar panels can still produce electricity, albeit at a diminished rate.

 What should I do to make my solar panels last longer?